skiplang/skip/docs/overview/type_definitions.md

 }
 ```

-In this example, we have defined the interface `MyUser` with a method `load` that references the most specialized instance of the type `ID` defined by the hierarchy.
 But why bother?
-After all, we could have defined the function load with the type `Int` directly and call it a day right?
+After all, we could have defined the function load with the type `Int` directly and call it a day, right?
 Well, that feature becomes particularly interesting when coupled with `deferred` methods.